 The cost of booking an Extra Legroom Seat is as follows:

-Band 1: Between Singapore and Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Thailand, and Vietnam; between Australia and New Zealand; between Russia and Sweden.
-Band 2: Between Singapore and Australia, Bangladesh, China, Hong Kong, India.
-Japan, Korea, Maldives, Nepal, Sri Lanka, Taiwan, and U.A.E.
-Band 3: Between Singapore and Denmark, France, Germany, Italy, Netherlands, New Zealand, Russia, South Africa, Spain, Sweden, Switzerland, Turkey, and United Kingdom; between United States and Germany, Hong Kong, Japan, Korea, and United Kingdom.
+Band 1: Between Singapore and Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Thailand, and Vietnam; within Australia; between Australia and New Zealand; between Russia and Sweden.
+Band 2: Between Singapore and Australia, Bangladesh, Hong Kong SAR, China, India.
+Japan, Korea, Maldives, Nepal, Sri Lanka, Taiwan and U.A.E.
+Band 3: Between Singapore and Denmark, France, Germany, Italy, Netherlands, New Zealand, Russia, South Africa, Spain, Sweden, Switzerland, Turkey and United Kingdom; between United States and Germany, Hong Kong SAR, Japan, Korea, and United Kingdom.
 Band 4: Between Singapore and United States.

 The number of possible Extra Legroom Seats varies by aircraft type and configuration.
 Let’s first take a look at the largest aircraft, the Airbus A380.

 Singapore Airlines was the launch customer for the plane and currently has 4 different seating configurations for its Airbus A380-800:

 (1) The original Airbus A380-800 layout (shown below) which has economy cabins on both the main deck and upper deck.
 This means the highest number of Extra Legroom Seats available with a total of 25 economy seats and 4 premium economy seats.

 (2) The Airbus A380-800 with all business-class layout on the upper deck.
 This has 13 Extra Legroom Seats in economy class and 4 seats in premium economy.

 (3) The new suites and business class layout on the upper deck.
 This configuration has 18 Extra Legroom Seats in economy class and 4 seats in premium economy.